cjquines/cromulence/README.md

 ## Usage

 Install with `npm install cromulence`.
-This is an ES6 only library.
+This is an ESM only library.

 ```ts
 import { Cromulence, loadWordlist } from "cromulence";